Karna-A/Sys-Engineering/README.md

 #02/04/2020
 'The virus is going to kill us all anyway' i tell myself as i continue to avoid working on my folio

+#04/04/2020
+What even is time anymore, the days are just divided into two periods, coffee drinking hours and drinking drinking hours......